 The Chinese University of Hong KongHong Kong SAR www.cuhk.edu.hk

 The Chinese University of Hong Kong (CUHK) is a university that is firmly rooted in Chinese culture and well positioned in modern society.
 It is a comprehensive research university with a unique mission ‘to combine tradition with modernity; to bring together China and the West’.
 Founded in 1963, it has become, after half a century of growth, a regional leader with a global reputation.

 CUHK’s eight Faculties and Graduate School provide robust and substantive academic training to over 20,000 students, while it’s unique college system brings together teachers, students and alumni in a closely-knit community to learn, share and grow.

-CUHK boasts a galaxy of distinguished scholars and researchers who are highly regarded authorities in various specialties.
-They include one Fields Medalist, one Turing Award winner, and several Nobel Laureates, one being Prof. Sir Charles K. Kao, the University’s former Vice-Chancellor who won the Nobel Prize in Physics in 2009.
+CUHK boasts a galaxy of distinguished scholars and researchers who are highly regarded authorities in various specialties, including one Nobel Laureate, one Fields Medalist, one Turing Award winner, 11 Members and Foreign Associates of the Chinese Academy of Sciences, four Members and Foreign Associates of the Chinese Academy of Engineering, and 29 IEEE Fellows.